 Thrifty parents can keep their kiddies entertained without splashing the cash thanks to SoGlos’s handy hot list, rounding up 10 affordable, family-friendly attractions in Gloucestershire.

-With everything from trampolining to farm park fun, there’s plenty of inspiration to keep children happy, in this handy hot list.
+With everything from trampolining at XJump to farm park fun, there’s plenty of inspiration to keep children happy, in this handy hot list.

 With prices as little as few pounds, you’ll be spoilt for choice with this hot list sponsored by XJump.

 For more information about XJump, visit xjump.uk directly.

 Lively little ones can jump, bounce and boing to their heart’s content at Xjump in Gloucester, playing dodgeball, reaching new heights and burning off bounds of energy.

 Promising not to break the banks for parents, the Toddler Time sessions cost £5 for one child and their parent, allowing youngsters to bounce along to all their favourite music hits.

 Equally enchanting for children and grown-ups alike, Puzzlewood in the Forest of Dean offers hours of exploring fun in the magical woodlands – and with entry costing £5.50 for children aged three to 15, it won’t break the bank either!